stellaexp/data-centric-development-project/README.md

 * Link to recipe working.

 4. Add recipe
-* Form asks for validation for each field.
+* Form asks user to validate each field.
 * Allergens list displaying correctly from database.
 * Form submits correctly.

 4. Edit recipe
-* Correct recipe for editing.
+* Correct recipe retrieved from db for editing.
 * Form asks for validation for each field.
 * Allergens list displaying correctly from database.
 * Form submits correctly.